new-vera-field/verademo-dotnet/README.md

 - VERACODE_API_ID
 - VERACODE_API_KEY
 mmmm
-Once build completes you can download results.json from build summary screen or view them in the console output for the Pipelin    e scanner step.
+Once build completes you can download results.json from build summary screen or view them in the console output for the Pipelin    e scanner step.  mmmmm

 Check the results.json into source code and reference it in the command to break build on new findings.